-We have two pending patent applications, one filed in 2021 and the other filed in 2022.
+We have one pending patent applications filed in 2021.
 We received a Notice of Allowance regarding our previous patent application 15/754.222.
 In October 2022, the USPTO notified us that the related patent term adjustment was 779 days.
 Our issued and pending patents cover various aspects of our sequencing technology, and we expect to continue to file new patent applications to protect the improvements to our technologies.